© 2026 Wellness Project™

 Ask AI about your Withings data today

-Connect your Withings scale or blood pressure monitor and start asking Claude or ChatGPT plain-language questions about your weight, body composition, and blood pressure.
+Connect your Withings scale, watch, or sleep mat and start asking Claude or ChatGPT plain-language questions about your weight, body composition, and sleep.
 Free during early access, on iOS, Android, and web.

 See the Withings connect guide →